 Jessica McCann works in research communications at Harvard University.
 She is also a freelance writer and editor of everything from academic articles to novels to blog posts.
 Jessica is currently finishing her graduate degree in English with Harvard Extension School, and she holds a BA in English from Northeastern University.
 When she’s not reading and writing, she enjoys travel, yoga, and hiking.

-Esther Weeks has a BA in Studio Art from St. Olaf College and is working on an MFA in Visual Information and Instructional Design from Harvard Extension School.
+Esther Weeks has a BA in Studio Art from St. Olaf College and a MFA in Visual Information and Instructional Design from Harvard Extension School.
 She spends her summers working as a Park Ranger for the National Park Service and leads a semi-nomadic life, usually in the Western United States.
 She enjoys hiking, photography, videography, and travel.

 Abraar Chaudhry is a designer specializing in web design, publishing and computer programming.
 He attends Brown University as an undergraduate majoring in applied mathematics.